Here to serve our town and our community

 Collaborative

-“I’m a proud independent voter who is not - nor have I ever been - enrolled with any political party in our Commonwealth.
-This will make me a great fit for the Board of Selectmen, where working together is key to keeping things running.
-I’m happy to collaborate with anyone who wants to work toward the public good, whether they’re in a party or not.
-The strength of our democracy is the wisdom of the crowd!
-We may not always agree, but the best solutions come from pooling together ideas and talking through them to find the best ones.”
+“I’m still a proud independent voter who is not - nor have I ever been - enrolled with any political party in our Commonwealth.
+This makes me a great fit for the Board of Selectmen, where working together is key to keeping things running.
+I continue to cultivate a good rapport with our State and Federal representatives, and am eager to grow our relationship with our County representatives next!”

 What’s with the blue hair?